 In the short term, exposure to coal ash can cause:

 In the long-term, exposure to ash may cause:

 - Kidney damage

 Ashes from burned wood can be used to create soaps as they contain sufficient amounts of potassium to make lye – a vital element of soap.

 Coal ash can be reused in several ways.
-For example, it can be used as a top layer for unpaved roads, as structural fill or as an ingredient in concrete.
+For example, it can be used as a top layer for unpaved roads, as structural fill, or as an ingredient in concrete.
 The heat released from burning can also be used to convert water into steam.
 This can then be used to generate a turbine and produce electricity.

 Learn about more